nim65s/supaero2025/README.md

 ### Docker

-If the default setup is not working for you, you can use the virtualization provided by Docker.
-A Docker image is provided, and can be started with:
+If the default setup is not working for you, as a backup solution, a Docker image is provided, and can be started with:

 ```bash
 docker run --rm -p 7000:7000 -p 7001:7001 -p 7002:7002 -p 7003:7003 -p 7004:7004 -p 8888:8888 -v data:/home/user/tp -it gepetto/supaero2024